Joost987/MONDPMesh/README.md

 The method was developed in a paper by P.M.
 Visser, S.W.H.
 Eijt and J.V. de Nijs: 	https://doi.org/10.1051/0004-6361/202347830.
 Note that the code used in the paper is the code in Joost's branch.
 The code in this branch is an improved version.

+**Both .py files are needed, JAXMONDPMESH.py and ExampleSystems.py.
+Furthermore, if you change their filenames, you should also change the name where they are imported, which is in the first few lines of both files.**

 Please message me if you find any errors or bugs.